TheRealVSSVSSN/SunnyRP/Example_Frameworks/es_extended/docs.md

 ### html/js/app.js
 NUI logic handling HUD element insertion, updates, deletions, and inventory notifications based on messages posted from Lua.
 Listens for message events and dispatches actions.

+### html/js/mustache.min.js
+Minified Mustache templating library used for client-side rendering of HUD fragments.
+It does not expose custom interfaces within the resource.

 ### html/js/wrapper.js
 Provides `SendMessage(namespace, type, msg)` which chunks JSON payloads and posts them to the `__chunk` callback.

 ### html/css/app.css
 Styles for HUD text, fonts, inventory notifications, and menu elements.

+### html/fonts/*.ttf
+BankGothic and Pdown font files supplying typefaces for HUD elements.

+### html/img/accounts/*.png
+Icon images representing bank, cash, and black money accounts used in HUD notifications.

 ## Control Flow Overview
 1. **Player join** – Client notifies the server (`esx:onPlayerJoined`); server loads or creates the player then emits `esx:playerLoaded`, leading the client to spawn, restore loadout, and set up HUD.